Complaints about council services

 To complain about or comment on council services

-Report problems using our online forms - missed bins, noise, pollution, pests etc
+Report problems online - for example, missed bins, noise, pollution, pests.

 Warwick District Council accepts that occasionally things can go wrong.
 If they do, we need to know so that we can put them right and learn from them.